microsoft/vscode-docs/blogs/2017/06/20/great-looking-editor-roundup.md

 ## Font Ligatures

 There are many settings you can tweak to make VS Code look good.
 One of my favorites is font ligatures.
 Enable font ligatures by setting `"editor.fontLigatures"` to `true`.
-You will need to also have a font installed that supports font liagures.
-[Fira Code](https://github.com/tonsky/FiraCode) is a popular font on the VS Code Team.
+You will to have a font installed that supports font liagures, such as [Fira Code](https://github.com/tonsky/FiraCode).

 ![font ligatures](2017_06_20_font-ligatures-annotated.png)

 ## How do you make your editor look good?

-How do you make your editor look good?
-Ping me on [Twitter](https://twitter.com/waderyan_) and I'll love to hear what you do.
+What do you do to make your editor look good?
+Ping me on [Twitter](https://twitter.com/waderyan_) and I'd love to share your tips in a future blog post.

 Wade Anderson, VS Code Team Member [@waderyan_](https://twitter.com/waderyan_)